TruongGiangPham-1/Compiler/README.md

 `merge` steps.

 # How it work
-  1. grammar written in ANTLR4 which parses the program to create a parse tree
+  1. Grammar written in ANTLR4 which parses the program to create a parse tree
-  2. the parse tree is converted to AST tree, which removes uneccesary nodes.
+  2. The parse tree is converted to AST tree, which removes uneccesary nodes.
-  3. a define + reference pass to the AST to resolve symbols and scopes.
+  3. Define + reference passes to the AST to resolve symbols and scopes.
-  4. a typecheck pass to the AST to  resolve, promote, and infer types.
+  4. A typecheck pass to the AST to  resolve, promote, and infer types.
-  5. a syntax check pass to the AST to raise more compile time errors.
+  5. A syntax check pass to the AST to raise more compile time errors.
-  6. code generation pass to emit LLVM IR.
+  6. Code generation pass to emit LLVM IR.